Reading The Cigarette Century: Reflections on the Cultural Impact of Smoking from 1900 to 1970

 The Cigarette Through a Historical Lens

 Today, more people are aware of the problems with smoking and never start.
-Changes attitudes about smoking have lead to a significantly limited interest in cigarettes.
+Changing attitudes about smoking have lead to a significantly limited interest in cigarettes.
 The dramatic decline in cigarette advertising also makes it hard to draw in customers.
 Just look at the "safer" alternative e-cigarettes.
 While popular with some consumers, e-cigs are not growing out of their niche.

 Cigarettes and Their Role in Culture and History